 TSA PreCheck is free for US military servicemembers with their DOD ID number or Common Access Card (CAC).
-Military spouses do not automatically get TSA PreCheck benefits, but there are ways to get TSA PreCheck for military spouses for free.
+Military spouses do not automatically get TSA PreCheck benefits.

 The Transportation Security Agency offers PreCheck to trusted travelers that sign up for the program and to US military personnel.
 These travelers are considered low risk and can enter the secure area with less intense screening.